-- Teachers must renew their course authorization every year to continue to have access to current and previous years’ reports.
-For example, teachers authorized for the 2017-18 school year are able to view their 2018 administration reports now.
+- Teachers must have their course authorization renewed every year to continue to have access to current and previous years’ reports.
+For example, teachers authorized for the 2018-19 school year are able to view their 2019 administration reports now.

-In June 2019, the College Board will email 2019 access codes to AP Coordinators and principals designated on the schools’ 2018-19 Participation Forms and to 2018-19 AP Course Audit Administrators.
+In June 2020, the College Board will email 2020 access codes to AP coordinators and principals designated on their school’s 2019-20 Participation Forms and to 2019-20 AP Course Audit administrators.

-Access for School and District Administrators and others without AP Course Audit or AP Registration and Ordering Accounts
+Access for School and District Administrators and Others Without AP Course Audit or AP Registration and Ordering Accounts

-School and district administrators who do not have a 2018-19 AP Course Audit or AP Registration and Ordering access will need an access code to view 2019 scores online if:
+School and district administrators who do not currently have AP Course Audit or AP Registration and Ordering access will need an access code to view 2020 scores online.

-Authorized school and district administrators may share the code to provide access to the AP Online Reports for Educators website with up to five staff members.
+Authorized school administrators may share their school access code to provide access to AP Score Reports for Educators with up to five staff members.
 School administrators are advised to keep access codes in a secure place and distribute only to staff with the appropriate permissions to view student-level data.

 Safeguards Against the Misuse of Data

 The College Board is committed to protecting the privacy of students’ data.
-We depend on administrators in particular to guard against such misuses of data, and discourage schools from using AP online reports for the purposes of evaluating or comparing teachers.
+We depend on administrators in particular to guard against such misuses of data and discourage schools from using AP score reports for the purposes of evaluating or comparing teachers.
 For this reason, all visitors to this site agree to certain legal terms and conditions.

 Additional safeguards include:

 - Principals can choose to restrict AP teachers from accessing individual students’ exam results.
-The principal must contact AP Services to make the request, and would then be responsible for sharing the data directly with teachers.
-Note that teachers would still have access to the AP Instructional Planning Reports, but these do not include individual student-level data.
+The principal must contact AP Services for Educators to make the request, and would then be responsible for sharing the data directly with teachers.
+Teachers can still retain access to the AP Instructional Planning Reports, which do not include individual student-level data.

-- Principals can completely restrict access for certain staff members (i.e., staff who are no longer employed at a school) by contacting AP Services.
+Principals and superintendents can completely remove access for certain staff members (i.e., staff who are no longer employed at a school or district) by contacting AP Services for Educators.